xunker/dont_deploy_debug/README.md

 ## Why?

-Because even the rockstar-iest of ninjas sometimes forgets to remove a 'debug'.
+Because even the rockstar-iest of ninjas sometimes forget to remove a 'debug'.

 ## How?